 About

-The current spiritual marketplace is not always a very pleasant or enlightening place to be.There is much misinformation and half-truth peddled as truth.
+As well, the current spiritual marketplace is not always a pleasant or enlightening place to be.There is much misinformation and half-truth peddled as truth.
 Self-promotion and polished and prolific marketing figure heavily.

 There are of course many fine teachers and organizations, but they are not always easy to find and you have to know what to look for.
 Usually by the time you have gathered enough experience to be able to make an informed judgement you have already made many missteps and wrong turns.